xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

 ## Prerequisites
 You need [node.js](https://nodejs.org/en/) installed and available in your $PATH.
-   * Plugins require [Mono](http://www.mono-project.com/download/) installed and available in your $PATH.
+   * Plugins will not be used in this example.

-      > :bulb: Windows will need both the x86 and x64 bit versions installed and [available in your $PATH](https://github.com/xamarin/WebSharp/tree/master/electron-dotnet#setting-mono-path).
    * `electron-dotnet` needs to be built.
 The easiest way is to use the provided `make` files available in the WebSharp base directory.

       * [Windows Prerequisites](https://github.com/xamarin/WebSharp/tree/master/electron-dotnet#building-on-windows)